-Marine background noise (ocean ambient noise) includes marine environmental noise and technical noise.
+Marine background noise (ocean ambient noise) includes marine environmental and technical noise.
 Marine dynamic noise and biological noise are also called marine environmental noise.
 Generally speaking, dynamic marine noise is produced by waves, ocean currents, and wind.
-Biological noise is produced by various marine organisms, such as fish, shrimp, and mammals.
+Biological noise is produced by marine organisms, such as fish, shrimp, and mammals.

 On the contrary, The noise of the oceans also has a close relationship with the combat operations of ships.
 The background noise of seawater is 90 decibels, and the seawolf submarine level noise is only 95 decibels.
 These are the so-called silent submarines.